-L – 1 Visas are created for intracompany transferees and again it is non-immigrant visa.
+L – 1 Visas are created for intracompany transferees and again it is a non-immigrant visa.
 Particularly, an employee of an international company who is being temporarily transferred to a parent, branch, affiliate, or subsidiary of the same company in the United States.
-As you can see – this visa is temporarily and you can apply only when you work for a company that has US branch (or head) office.
+As you can see – this visa is temporary and you can apply only when you work for a company that has the US branch (or head) office.

 Visa Types: L-1A (to transfer an executive or manager staff) or L-1B (a professional employee with specialized knowledge relating to the organization’s interests).

 Visa Duration: depending on many factors including your country of origin and company’s profile.
-In general it varies between 3 months and 5 years
+In general, it varies between 3 months and 5 years

 Visa Cost: 190 USD